Scarcity vs Abundance — Comparative Matrix

 Structural Interventions

-- Stabilize provisioning to lower baseline threat and cortisol load — links: scarcity#path-provision, abundance#prov
+- Stabilize provisioning to lower baseline threat and cortisol load — links: scarcity#path-provision, abundance#path-provision

-- Implement trust-building economic primitives (transparent transfers, participatory budgeting) — see scarcity#path-trust
+- Implement trust-building economic primitives — see scarcity#path-trust

 - Design learning infrastructures that scale curiosity and skill diffusion — link: abundance#learn